fiskaltrust/interface-doc/doc/appendix-at-rksv/reference-tables/reference-tables.md

 ### Type of Service: ftChargeItemCase

-This table expands on the values provided in Table 12 on page 53 with values applicable to the Austrian market.
+This table expands on the values provided in table <!-- TODO: table references --> 12 on page 5 <!-- TODO: page references -->3 with values applicable to the Austrian market.

 | **Value**            | **Description**                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             | **Service-Version** |
 |----------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------|